mshelby/Sat-1---Spherical-Enclosure/README.md

 - **Bottom Cap / Module**
   Houses the passive crossover, LD2450 mmWave presence sensor, and a dedicated ~400g weighted compartment for a low center of gravity and premium heft.
 Finished in dark charcoal.

+- **Assembly System**
+  The top and bottom modules are secured using a hybrid magnetic + mechanical system.
+Hidden neodymium magnets provide a satisfying "click" closure and even clamping force, while internal alignment features and minimal screws ensure long-term reliability and easy serviceability.

 </br>

 ## Key Specifications